vdW-DF-ahcx: a range-separated van der Waals density functional hybrid: GGA exchange and exchange holes

 This paper formulates the AHCX RSH (below) from an expectation that the HJS procedure (for reverse engineering an exchange hole form) also remains valid for both rPW86 and the LV exchange descriptions.
 This is plausible because cx13 is formed as a Pad{\'e} interpolation of the LV exchange\cite{lavo87,lavo90,thonhauser} (at small to medium values of the scaled density gradient $s$) and of rPW86\cite{pewa86,mulela09} (at large $s$ values).

 We first note that the PW86 exchange paper, Ref.\ \onlinecite{pewa86}, introduced a design strategy for setting the exchange hole within the electron gas tradition.
-The procedure involves four steps: 1) Establish the symmetry limits on how the density gradient modifies the exchange hole off of the well-understood LDA representations; 2) establish limit of the small-$s$ variation from MBPT results, like in LV exchange; 3) impose an overall exchange-hole charge conservation criteria; and 4) extract the exchange enhancement factor from Eq.\ (\ref{eq:formalF}).
-Input beyond such physics analysis is always minimized in the electron gas tradition that defines LDA, PW86/rPW86 exchange as well as both PBE, PBEsol and the vdW-DF method.
+The procedure involves four steps: 1) Establish the symmetry limits on how the density gradient modifies the exchange hole off of the well-understood LDA representations; 2) establish the small-$s$ variation, for example, from MBPT results as in LV exchange; 3) impose an overall exchange-hole charge conservation criteria; and 4) extract the exchange enhancement factor from Eq.\ (\ref{eq:formalF}).
+Input beyond such physics analysis is always minimized in the electron-gas tradition that defines LDA, PW86/rPW86 exchange as well as both PBE, PBEsol and the vdW-DF method.

-We focus our wider AH analysis on the exchange choices that are used in the Chalmers-Rutgers releases.
+We focus our wider AH analysis on the exchange choices that are used in the Chalmers-Rutgers vdW-DF releases.
 The exchange forms are the revPBEx (used in vdW-DF1), the rPW86 (used in vdW-DF2), and cx13 (used in CX).
 One of these, rPW86,\cite{mulela09} is a refit of the PW86 that defined the strategy for making constraint-based GGA exchange design off of an model exchange hole.\cite{pewa86,pebuer96,PBEsol,HSE03,HJS08,HSEsol} We shall give a detailed motivation for trusting the HJS-type AH exchange characterizations for rPW86 and cx13, below.

 We have fitted the parameters $a_{2-7}$ and $b_{0-9}$ of Eq.\ (\ref{eq:Hform}) for the AH representations of the cx13, revPBEx, and rPW86.
 This extends our PBEx and PBEsolx discussion in the previous subsection.
 Additional information is available in the SI material.
 Table \ref{tab:paramH} summarizes the most important such parameterization results: Our AH characterization for cx13 exchange and our AH refits of the HJS descriptions for PBEx and PBEsolx.